Carmen Sandiego Adventures in Math: The Lady Liberty Larceny (12/15/11)

-Commonsense Media gave the game 3/5 stars for both quality and learning, calling it a "fun, low-budget, educational gumshoeing adventure", and recommending it for "those who prefer reading to reflex-based action".
+Common Sense Media gave the game 3/5 stars for both quality and learning, calling it a "fun, low-budget, educational gumshoeing adventure", and recommending it for "those who prefer reading to reflex-based action".
 It noted that fluctuations in puzzle difficulty, and a frustrating navigational problem near the end make the game frustratingly difficult as players struggle with how to progress.
 The game's educational properties – its abundance of "mathematical concepts...world geography, cultures and their customs" was praised.
 IGN noted a few similarities between this game and the Professor Layton series, and suggested that the former sought inspiration from the latter due to the gameplay elements of collecting coins and solving puzzles.
-It noted: "Whoever picked up the Professor Layton games and realized their style of puzzles could reinvigorate the Carmen Sandiego franchise was a genius -- it's a great combination of a newer type of video game puzzle play and a classic educational brand".
 Despite a small criticism of its short length, the game was given a rating of 8/10.
-NintendoLife game the game 5/10 stars, writing "Carmen Sandiego Adventures in Math: The Lady Liberty Larceny could have been great, but falls very short of being significant.
+Nintendo Life game the game 5/10 stars, writing "Carmen Sandiego Adventures in Math: The Lady Liberty Larceny could have been great, but falls very short of being significant.
 It looks and sounds nice, controls well and has a whole lot of charm, but what it comes down to is that the actual game itself as a whole package isn't very satisfying, even for 600 Points.
 If there had been more puzzles, or at least a different variety with each playthrough, then this would have been a very different story.
 But, as it stands, it's a bit of a robbery in itself".
 Giving the game a score of 13/30, Wiiloveit wrote: "Simply put, this so-called "comeback" of such a beloved educational franchise is far from enjoyable and I actually find it very upsetting that the developers didn't go to further lengths to fully capture what Carmen Sandiego has always been about".
 USA Today gave the game 3.5 stars out of 4, concluding "Carmen Sandiego Adventures in Math: The Lady Liberty Larceny makes doing math fun and it also presents a great mystery story for kids to solve".

 The Big Ben Burglary (12/29/11)

 Nintendo Life gave the game a rating of 5/10 stars, criticizing it for being short and having no replay value.
-It added that "the visuals are still underwhelming yet charming, and the music follows suit", and concluded "newcomers might want to stay clear, but fans of the first won’t be disappointed".
+It added that "the visuals are still underwhelming yet charming, and the music follows suit", and concluded that "newcomers might want to stay clear, but fans of the first won't be disappointed".
 IGN noted the sameness between this title and the previous one, and concluded that "anyone who enjoyed solving the mystery of the missing Statue of Liberty should be assured that bringing home Big Ben is similarly satisfying", rating the game 7 out of 10.